ZhgChg.Li

 lfs: false

-# Since the on: schedule event can only run on the main branch, if you want to do Nightly Build or similar tasks, you need to specify the branch
+# Because on: schedule event only runs on main branch, to do Nightly Build etc. we need to specify branch

 # e.g. on: schedule -> main branch, Nightly Build master branch